 The loading time and weight viewed over a set time-frame will provide you with insights on the average amounts and controlling points of the transportation process and the efficiency you are running your operations.

-To conclude, the aspects of operational metrics and KPIs, viewed from different industries, levels of operations and specific processes needed to establish a sustainable development, can be effectively managed if you set valuable indicators to track the performance of a company.
-It is not just about collecting data, it is also about interpreting them into the right context and organize them to complement the companies’ intelligence performance to deliver positive results and growth.
+To conclude, the aspects of operational metrics and KPIs, viewed from different industries, levels of operations, and specific processes needed to establish sustainable development, can be effectively managed if you set valuable indicators to track the performance of a company.
+It is not just about collecting data, it is also about interpreting them in the right context and organize them to complement the companies’ intelligence performance to deliver positive results and growth.
 To successfully define metrics, you need to take a closer look into your business, and

-To put things into perspective, here are the Top 10 operational metrics from different functions and industries:
+To put things into perspective, here are the top 12 operational metrics from different functions and industries:

 To get started with your own operational data-story, try our software for a 14-day trial completely free!